borela/naomi/README.md

 ### Sublime Linter

-To enable Sublime Linter with the syntaxes available, you need to:
+To enable [Sublime Linter][sublimeLinter] with the syntaxes available, you need to:

 1. Go to the menu `Preferences / Package Settings / SublimeLinter / Settings - User `.
 2. Add these entries to the `syntax_map`: